David Avery

 David Avery (born 6 April 1986) is an English actor.
 He has appeared in the television series The Night Manager, and films Starred Up and Lost in London.

 Background

 Avery was born 6 April 1986 in Birmingham.
-He is of Cypriot descent.
 He attended Baverstock Secondary School in Druids Heath, Birmingham until 2002.
 After graduating Avery relocated to London with his immediate family.
 In 2008 he graduated from the Central School of Speech and Drama with an MA in Acting for Screen.

 Career

 Avery's first on screen role came in 2009 by starring in the third series of Sofia's Diary.
 He joined the lead cast as Flex featuring throughout the series.
 Sofia's Diary, produced by Sony Television, was one of the first online web series to make the transition to UK television.
 Avery's first feature film part was in Fit written and directed by Rikki Beadle-Blair.
 Shortly after, Avery landed the part of Nicos in The Inbetweeners Movie.
 The film went on to break UK box office records for the opening weekend.
 In 2012 Avery took part in the June edition of Monologue Slam UK.
 Actors take to the stage to compete against each other by performing monologues to a professional industry panel.
 Avery won first prize for his performance, "The monologue that David performed captivating the room was 'Nowhere in America' by Bathsheba Doran".

 Avery is also notable for playing lead character Marcus Graham in the multi-award-winning web-to-television series Brothers With No Game.
 The series amassed a huge international following when the first episode was released online in June 2012.
 Avery and the cast later returned for a second series with the public demand being so high and winning six awards at the LA Web Festival 2013.
 The show's popularity got the attention of London Live and went on to be broadcast in 2014.
 The lead cast of the show also went on to win Favourite Web Series Ensemble at the first ever Screen Nation Digital-iS awards.